Glubs9/HashSort/README.md

+# I have discovered this is called counting sort and it already exists.
+I am keeping it up still just keep that in mind

 # HashSort
 A fast sorting algorithm using 'hash tables'
 (also sorry I will not accept any changes because I am using this as a public portfolio.